C. D. Darlington: Sociobiology and the Lysenko Affair

-In his later years, Darlington increased his participation in the public debate about the role of science in society, and especially, its interaction with politics and government.
-He published, beginning in 1948, very strong condemnations of the events in the Soviet Union, which had denounced Mendelian genetics and officially outlawed its practice in favour of Lysenkoism.
+In his later years, Darlington increased his participation in the public debate about the role of science in society, and especially its interaction with politics and government.
+Beginning in 1948, he published strong condemnations of the denouncement of Mendelian genetics in favour of Lysenkoism in the Soviet Union.
 Some genetics institutes were destroyed, and prominent geneticists were purged or murdered.
-These events caused an upheaval among the leaders of genetics in the west, many of whom were leftist, socialists or even communist sympathizers and Marxists.
+These events caused an upheaval among the leaders of genetics in the west, many of whom were leftist, socialists, communists, and Marxists.
 This caused a break between Haldane and Darlington, who was intransigent in his anti-authoritarian views.

-Darlington developed a strong interest in the application of genetic insights to the understanding of human history.
+Darlington developed an interest in the application of genetic insights to the understanding of human history.
 He believed that not only were there differences in the character and culture between individuals, but that these differences also exist between races.
-Understanding of these differences in scientific terms was not only interesting in its own right, but was crucial to the development of a civil society.
+To him, understanding of these differences in scientific terms was not only interesting in its own right, but was crucial to the development of a civil society.
+Darlington writes that "as slaves," enslaved diasporic Africans "improved in health and increased in numbers," without addressing the role of forced slave breeding in the United States.
+He repeated the myth that their environment was "more favorable than anything they had experienced in Africa."
+According to Darlington, emancipation of slaves resulted in the withdrawal of "discipline" and "protection" resulting in social problems such as "drugs, gambling, and prostitution."

-The nature of his views on race is well illustrated by his essay in Human Variation: The Biopsychology of Age, Race, and Sex (Academic Press 1978).
-Darlington writes that "as slaves," Africans "improved in health and increased in numbers."
-The environment was "more favorable than anything they had experienced in Africa."
-According to Darlington, emancipation resulted in the withdrawal of "discipline" and "protection" resulting in social problems such as unemployment "drugs, gambling and prostitution."
 Darlington concluded: "The intellectually well-endowed races, classes, and societies have a moral responsibility for the problems of race mixture, of immigration and exploitation, that have arisen from their exercise of economic and political power.
 They may hope to escape from these responsibilities by claiming an intellectual and, therefore, moral equality between all races, classes, and societies.
 But the chapters of this book, step by step, deprive them of the scientific and historical evidence that might support such a comfortable illusion."